aolney/manual-subtitle-speech-alignment/README.md

 - Music/noise in the background
 - Overlapping speech
 - Clipped final word (e.g. ~100ms)
-- Preceeding/following silence (rare)
+- Preceeding/following silence
 - Wrong speaker (rare)

-To resolve these, we create a UI with data preview/edit capabilities, similar to [finetuneas](https://github.com/ozdefir/finetuneas).
+To resolve these, I created a UI with data preview/edit capabilities, similar to [finetuneas](https://github.com/ozdefir/finetuneas).
-However, unlike that work, we:
+However, unlike that work, my program:

-- Allow editing the transcript (i.e., we do not assume it is correct)
+- Allows editing the transcript (i.e., we do not assume it is correct)
-- Allow rejection of utterances entirely, with rejection codes
+- Allows rejection of utterances entirely, with rejection codes
-- Support a keyboard-oriented UI for faster review/correction
+- Supports a keyboard-oriented UI for faster review/correction
+- Displays a waveform

 The input is required to be wav audio and json with the following format, where the times are in milliseconds:
 ``` javascript